VladDobrin/CMSC423_bwt_variant/project_1.md

 This command takes 3 arguments, the first is the index built by `fmmap index`, the second is a FASTQ format file containing the read sequences, and the third is the output file where the alignments for the reads are to be written.
+The reads are to be written in SAM format, for which the specification is [here](https://samtools.github.io/hts-specs/SAMtags.pdf).  **NOTE**: You should immediately take some time to familiarize yourself with the SAM format.
+It is the _lingua franca_ of read alignments in genomics, but it is not the most intuitive thing in the world.
+For this project, we are trying to keep things as simple as possible by dealing only with single-end reads, most of which should map in only one location.
+Nonetheless, your program should needs to write a _valid_ SAM file; otherwise, the steps described below for converting your output to BAM format, sorting and indexing it, and loading it into IGV will not work.
+Specifically, when you perform alignment using your "fitting alignment" function, you will have to convert the alignment string into the CIGAR format that is used by SAM to encode alignments.
+The format is not difficult, but you should write and thorougly test the functions for converting the backtrace from your alignment to a CIGAR string.

 **How should my mapping algorithm work?** We are providing you with some freedom to explore the space of algorithms / heuristics if you wish.
 However, here is a somewhat naive (but acceptable) basic algorithm for determining the alignments for each read in pseudocode: